50.5 cm (w) x 37.5 cm (h), conté on cartridge paper.

 Date produced: 1989

-This was drawn directly from a life drawing model, during my degree (B.Ed. - Secondary Art Teaching).
+Drawn directly from a life drawing model, during my degree (B.Ed. - Secondary Art Teaching).
 I am very happy with this result.
-Highlight areas for me (shown in the following detail images), were the forms around the shoulder region, the lighting across her lower back and buttocks, and the soft flesh behind her knee.
+Highlight areas for me (shown in the following three detail images), were the forms in the shoulder region, the lighting across her lower back and buttocks, and the soft flesh behind her knee.